hopsoft/turbo_boost-commands/README.md

 ## Usage

-This example illustrates how to use TurboReflex for a simple voting mechanic.
+This example illustrates how to use TurboReflex to manage upvotes on a Post.

 ```erb
 <!-- app/views/posts/show.html.erb -->